How Long Do Solar Panels Take to Pay for Themselves?

 The Amount You Spend on Your Solar System

 Before calculating your payback period, you need to know how much you’re investing in the solar system in the first place.
-You can do this by totaling the money you spend on the panel and parts, installation, labor, and so forth without factoring in government incentives.
+You can do this by totaling the cost of the solar system, including installation, without factoring in government incentives.

 The Amount You Receive in Tax Credits and Incentives